Sectaurs: Television series

-Comic
+Comics

 Nine mini-comics were included with Sectaurs toys in 1984.
 Marvel Comics published an eight-issue series from 1985 to 1986.
 All of the stories were written by Bill Mantlo.
-Mark Texeira drew the first two issues and Steve Geiger drew issues 3-8.
+Mark Texeira drew the first two issues and Steve Geiger drew issues #3-8.

 Marvel UK released a Sectaurs Summer Special in June 1986.

-Oni Press published a three-issue miniseries in 2024.
-It is part of the NacelleVerse.
+Oni Press published a three-issue miniseries in 2024–25.
+Part of the Nacelleverse, the series was written by Dennis Culver with art by Ramón Bachs.

-Kickstarter campaign
+Revival

 A Kickstarter campaign started in 2018 to restart the franchise.

+In 2022, The Nacelle Company (a media business headquartered in Burbank, California) reached an exclusive agreement with rights holder Seven Towns to become licensee of Sectaurs.
+Their plans include to launch a new line of action figures and an animated series.